Chesterfield High School

 Chesterfield High School in Crosby, Merseyside, England, officially opened in 1974.
-The school has an intake of roughly 1,200 students in years 7–11.
+The school has around 1,400 students in years 7–11.

-The school was founded as a comprehensive from Waterloo Park Grammar School for Girls, Haigh Road, and Crosby County Secondary School for Boys, Coronation Road.
-There were 1,174 pupils upon opening, with a Sixth Form of 162 students, 130 girls and 32 boys.
+The school was created as a comprehensive school by combining Waterloo Park Grammar School for Girls, Haigh Road, with Crosby County Secondary School for Boys, Coronation Road.
+It converted to academy status in 2011.

 History

 Planning

 The school was planned as part of the transition to comprehensive education and anticipated receiving pupils from Waterloo Park Grammar School for girls and Crosby Boys' Secondary School.
 Within the Crosby region, Chesterfield High School formed phase one of the transition, while significant extensions to what would then be Manor High School would form phase two.

 Construction

 Construction on the 22 acre new school site started in April 1970 with an estimated total cost of £485,000.
 During construction, the school site suffered an arson attack on 5 June 1971, during which gas cylinders exploded and a smoke rose around 500 ft over the school.
 Four firemen were injured while fighting the fire that needed 50 firefighters to tackle the blaze.
 A police spokesman said on 7 June that three boys aged 10, 11 and 13 were helping with their inquiries as police believed the fire was deliberate, while concerns were raised by education officials about any delay affecting the introduction of comprehensive education in the borough.
 On 22 June, a spokesman for Lancashire County Council said that the damage was not serious enough to cause a delay and that construction work would continue.
 The cost of the damage was quoted by the surveyor Leslie Simpson as being £6,300, while the three boys were ordered into local authority care following court proceedings in October 1971.